Welcome

 Contact

-Feel free to contact Artem with any comments or suggestions by filling out the form below, emailing admin [at] beerpla [dot] net, or using the Digsby instant messaging widget on the sidebar.
+Feel free to contact Artem with any comments or suggestions by filling out the form below or emailing admin [at] beerpla [dot] net.